lincolnnguyen18/weespeak/README.md

 - [ ] User can logout
 - [ ] User can audio call a friend
+- [ ] User can view friend editting their chat bubble live
 - [X] User can have their english grammar corrected
 - [ ] User can have their messages translated
-- [ ] User can click chat bubble to have it read by TTS

 ## WeeSpeak Part 4